qubeomar/bootstrap/README.md

 ## run the base platform
 ./run.sh

-This is for starting the API and app modules.
+You are done starting the API and app modules.

 ====

+# Advanced

 To run the platform fully, (including jenkins)